shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Basic Structures.md

   The upper example shows how to create a matrix with more than two
   dimensions.
 Specify its dimension, then pass a pointer containing the size for each dimension and the rest remains the same.

+For more explanation click on :[Code Snippet Explained](https://github.com/shyama7004/OpenCV-Personal-Documentation/blob/main/More%20Explanation/1.3.2.md)

   - cv::Mat::create function: